p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 For other games change the last line to one of the other files in the Results folder.

-#### ii) To Train the Agents on your Own Game
+#### ii) To train the agents on another game

-To use the algorithms with your own particular game instead you follow these steps:

-1. Create an Environment class to represent your game - the environment class you create should extend the `Base_Environment` class found in the `Environments` folder to make it compatible with all the agents.

-2. Create a config object with the hyperparameters and game you want to use.
-See `Results/Cart_Pole.py` for an example of this.
-3. Use class Trainer and function within it `run_games_for_agents` to have the different agents play the game.
-Again see `Results/Cart_Pole.py` for an example of this.
+Most Open AI gym environments should work.
+All you would need to do is change the config.environment field (look at `Results/Cart_Pole.py`  for an example of this).

+You can also play with your own custom game if you create a separate class that inherits from gym.Env.
+See `Environments/Four_Rooms_Environment.py` for an example of a custom environment and then see the script `Results/Four_Rooms.py` to see how to have agents play the environment.